-Rather than have you look into modular home builders yourself, we took care of all the research for you.
-Without further ado, here are 7 exemplary modular home builders in the Evergreen State.
+We took care of all the research for you and present our pick of 7 exemplary modular home builders in the Evergreen State.

 1. Wolf Industries, Inc.